 Cocaine is a major problem in the US, as evidenced by the 5.2 million people aged 12 or older that reported using cocaine in the previous 12 months in 2020.
 That's almost 2% of the population.
 Approximately 1.3 million people have a cocaine use disorder.
 This according to the 2020 National Survey on Drug Use and Health.
 Today, rates of cocaine use disorder are still high, as cocaine remains one of the most abused drugs in the United States.

 What are the Dangers of Cocaine Abuse?

-Abusing cocaine is dangerous in many ways, especially considering that there is no real way to determine exactly what substances are in illicit cocaine.
-Many cocaine dealers look to expand their product but cutting it with amphetamines to make it more potent, thus resulting in needing to sell smaller amounts at high prices.
-This is dangerous because adding amphetamines to a substance that is already a natural stimulant can lead to an overdose.
-With or without the presence of additional amphetamines, cocaine is also dangerous because it can lead to:
+Abusing cocaine is dangerous in many ways, especially considering that there is no reliable way to determine what substances are in illicit cocaine.
+Many cocaine dealers look to expand their product but cut it with amphetamines to make it more potent, thus resulting in needing to sell smaller amounts at high prices.
+This is dangerous because adding amphetamines to another stimulant can lead to an overdose.
+With or without the presence of additional amphetamines, cocaine is also hazardous because it can lead to:

 - Heart attack

 - Aortic dissection (tearing of the wall of the aorta)

 - Coronary artery aneurysm